bobmonsour/11tybundle.dev/content/blog/2023/11ty-bundle-17.md

 ---
 bundleIssue: 17
 eleventyComputed:
   title: "Issue {{ bundleIssue }} - We're back from Italy.
-Zach did a video panel on Jamstack.
-Oh, and 10 posts and 5 sites for you to check out."
+Zach did a video panel on Jamstack..."
   description: "Welcome to Issue {{ bundleIssue }} of the 11ty Bundle."
 date: 2023-09-21
 tags: